-Table 1 2015-16

-Allocation

 District £

 Birmingham 2,497,583

 Coventry 546,304

 Sandwell 530,190

 Wolverhampton 492,495

 Walsall 402,203

 Dudley 396,364

 Solihull 285,938

 West Midlands Police 1,817,923

 Total 6,969,000

-Police and Crime Commissioners have taken on the bulk of responsibility for commissioning emotional and practical support services for victims.
+Police and Crime Commissioners have taken on the bulk of responsibility for commissioning emotional and practical support services for victims, building on existing statutory provision by probation providers.
 These services are on the whole provided by the voluntary, community and social enterprise sector.
 We will implement our Victims Strategy over the next year.